General Terms and Conditions (Consumer)

 - Your use of goods

-- Our responsibility for loss or damage if you are a consumer
+- Our responsibility to you for loss or damage as a consumer

 - Returning goods to us